njersch/mission-control/README.md

 - **Easy entry from anywhere:** Add to-dos from any Chrome tab and any device
 - **Stay focused:** Snooze to-dos, assign priorities and automatically block time on your calendar, so you can focus on what's important to you now
+- **Speed up your task management:** Add and change information fast and efficiently – that's what spreadsheets are good at!
 - **All your to-dos in one place:** Pull to-dos from other Workspace services like Gmail, so you can manage all your work in one place
 - **Purely Workspace-based:** No need for sharing confidential data or buying subscriptions beyond Google Workspace